It seems you are offline. Please check your connection and try again.

 Smaller sites and local platforms are the easiest.
 They check that a phone can receive an SMS, and that is it.
 Shared Poland numbers pass that test most of the time, so the verification code lands in the public inbox within a minute.

-Polish services that often accept a free line
+Polish services that often accept a free number

 These local platforms tend to send a code to a shared +48 number without much fuss: